aemrea/aemrea/README.md

 ### 🌱 What I'm Focused On

 - Exploring new technologies and frameworks in software development.
-- Developing open-source projects that can benefit the community.

 ### 📫 How to Reach Me